How to Get Power of Attorney: 12 Steps (with Pictures) - wikiHow

 If someone is incapacitated and cannot execute a power of attorney then someone must petition the court to be appointed a legal guardian or conservator.

 What Is Power of Attorney & How to Get It - Types

 For example, you might create a springing durable power of attorney for finances that only takes effect if you become incapacitated.

-A durable power of attorney is a legal document that designates someone to manage your finances if you become incapacitated.
+A power of attorney is a legal document that gives someone you trust the authority to act for you in certain matters.